 Indeed, the city draws its strength from a dizzying blend of Asian cultures; here you’ll find some of the world’s finest Asian and fusion cuisine in the city’s abundant food stalls and restaurants.
-If and when your palette tires of exotic flavors, KL’s large expat community, drawn primarily by the country’s oil and gas sectors, has given rise to a gratifying range of international supermarkets, specialty (including organic) food stores and restaurants.
+If and when your palette tires of exotic flavours, KL’s large expat community, drawn primarily by the country’s oil and gas sectors, has given rise to a gratifying range of international supermarkets, specialty (including organic) food shops and restaurants.

-Here, most expats opt to live in the city’s many high-rise condominiums, which generally include residents’ pools, gyms and minimarts.
+Here, most expats opt to live in the city’s many high-rise condominiums, which generally include residents’ pools, gyms and convenience shops.
 The other option is garden houses on the city’s more picturesque outskirts.
 However, most are discouraged by the proximity of the rain forest and the vividly exotic – and often deadly - bio-diversity it hosts.

 In some places monkeys overrun the city.
 Children delight in seeing them hanging off playground equipment and dashing across the less busy roads.
 Monkeys simply add spice to the driving experience here, where it is not uncommon to see mopeds straining under the weight of three or more people, wobbling brazenly across eight-lane motorways, with the driver visibly mouthing "Inshallah!" ("God willing!").